pystardust/ytfzf/README.md

 # Defaults

+These setting can be tweaked from the first section of the script.
+Edit them as shown below.

 ### History

 On by default.
-If you don't want history, then tweak ytfzf
+If you don't want history.

 	save_history=1                         # 0: history off, 1: history on

 * File location

 	~/.cache/ytfzf/ytfzf_hst

+### Loop prompt

+Off by default.
+Can be turned on using option -f.
+* This would return you to the fzf video selection prompt after the video is exited/ends.
+* To quit the script you can press ESC or ^C in the fzf video selection prompt.

+	prompt_loop=0                          # to prompt again after video finishes

 ### Currently Playing